science-en-poche/yelandur/API.md

 On lists, the behaviour of the operators above (general and string) is a little
-different: instead of matching when the operator matches the value specified, lists *containing* the a matched value will match.
+different: instead of matching when the operator matches the value specified, lists *containing* the matched value will match.
 So querying `GET /users?exp_ids=abc...` will return all users working on exp `abc...` (i.e. the owner and the collaborators), and `GET /exps?collaborator_ids__contains=example` will return all experiments that have at least one collaborator whose id